Why You Shoudn’t Ask for Tips

 From coffee shops to self-checkout kiosks, it seems like everyone is asking for a little extra.
-While tipping is deeply ingrained in food service—where employees rely on gratuities to supplement low wages—self-employed service providers operate under a different set of rules.
+While tipping is deeply ingrained in food service—where employees rely on gratuities to supplement low wages—entrepreneurs should operate under a different set of rules.

 Asking for tips after providing a service is a no go, and here’s why: